aws-samples/sample-automated-gxp-compliance-and-security-controls-on-aws/README.md

 4. **E-Signature Workflow** — A 21 CFR Part 11-compliant electronic signature system using Amazon Cognito for identity, AWS Step Functions for workflow orchestration, and DynamoDB for tamper-evident audit trails.

-5. **Continuous Monitoring** — Ongoing compliance verification through AWS Config conformance packs, Security Hub findings, and CloudWatch alarms that detect drift from the validated state.
+5. **Continuous Monitoring** — Ongoing compliance verification through AWS Config conformance packs and CloudWatch alarms.
+A drift detection Lambda processes Config compliance change events and publishes findings to AWS Security Hub (primary, auditable record), with Amazon SNS as a secondary alerting channel, so departures from the validated state are recorded and reviewable.

 ---